Richard-Gemmell/teensy4_i2c/README.md

   undershoot spikes on falling clock edges
 * adjusted start hold time (tHD;STA) for master as it didn't meet the I2C spec at 100kHz and was a bit slow at 400kHz and 1MHz
+* tested port 2 (pins 24 & 25) on both Teensy 4.1 and Teensy 4.0